THERE ARE ALTERNATIVES TO HYSTERECTOMIES – LEARN WHAT YOU CAN DO!!

 The reasons often given behind having a hysterectomy can be that the removal fibroids will eliminate worries of future disease in the uterus, recovery time is sometimes up to two months or more.
 There is no significant evidence to find this to be true with the rise of uterine and ovarian cancer being due to toxicity caused by foods eaten, various beauty treatments and medications.

-Many women complain of the negative impact that having the hysterectomy has had on their bladders, bowels, unexplained weight gain and sex life.
+Many women complain of the negative impact that having the hysterectomy has had on their bladders, bowels, unexplained weight gain and sex life and which they had chosen less invasive alternatives.

 Other reasons given for hysterectomies can be due to heavy bleeding pre-menopausal, back pain and endometriosis.